-Further details around the most recent forecasts for both Councils will be contained in the report Budget Strategy for 2020/21 and beyond, which is due to be considered on 9th July 2019 at the Joint Strategic Committee.
+Further details around the most recent forecasts for both Councils will be contained in the report 'Impact of Covid 19 on the Council's finances - Update on current financial performance and developing a revenue budget for 2021/22', which is due to be considered on 7th July 2020 at the Joint Strategic Committee.
+The strategy has been updated to reflect the impact that the Covid 19 pandemic is having on the Council's budgets.
 This can be found on the joint Adur District Council and Worthing Borough Council website www.adur-worthing.gov.uk.